-Table 2 - Agencies, groups, organizations who participated:
+Table 2 - Agencies, groups, organizations who participated

-1 Agency/Group/Organization Homeless Coalition Agency/Group/Organization Type Housing Services - Housing Services-Street Outreach Services- White Flag Shelter Service-Fair Housing Service-Eviction Prevention Service- Benefits Navigation Service- Rapid Rehousing What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-The group was in attendance to the public meeting and gave information and community needs and funding needs for those in the community on the verge of being evicted.
+Agency/Group/Organization Homeless Coalition of Southern Indiana Agency/Group/Organization Type Housing Services - Housing Services-homeless Services-Health What section of the Plan was addressed by Consultation?
+Housing Need Assessment Public Housing Needs Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+The Homeless Coalition of Southern Indiana attended the first public hearing and was also consulted via emails with the executive director.